Understanding your home cover and when it applies

 And while we’re on the subject of decorative disasters, if you decide to get the brushes and rollers out yourself, you need to protect your furniture and carpets with plenty of dust sheets.
 Even if you have Accidental Damage cover, you’ll still need to show that you’ve taken reasonable care if you need to claim for any splashes or spillages.

 Personal Possessions cover

 When you’re away from your home, anything that you take out with you wouldn’t be protected by your standard home insurance.
 If you have a valuable watch or phone, you might want to consider the Personal Possessions cover add-on to your insurance.
-For a small additional fee on your policy you can have these items insured against loss, breakage or theft while you’re out and about.
+For an additional fee on your policy you can have these items insured against loss, breakage or theft while you’re out and about.